Scaffold-Stark/speedrunstark/README.md

 yarn start
 ```

-📱 Open [http://localhost:3000](http://localhost:3000) to see the app.
+📱 Open <http://localhost:3000> to see the app.

-> 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
+> 👩‍💻 Rerun `yarn deploy` whenever you need to deploy completely new contracts to the frontend.
+If you want to keep previous deployments and avoid overwriting changes, use `yarn deploy:no-reset` instead.

 ---